 Moreover, the twist is one that ends up giving the film some unpleasant implications.
 There is a scene where Elisabeth Shue’s mother forbids Jennifer Lawrence from seeing Max Thieriot unless there is another person present.
 We reel aback from this scene, wondering what is going on here.
 The scene doesn’t seem presented in any light where we are meant to regard Elisabeth Shue’s actions as anything other than the way a parent would normally act and you cannot help but think that this seems overly harsh and controlling.
 You suspect that the script is setting this up for later scenes where Jennifer Lawrence rebels against her mother to be with Thieriot.
 In other scenes, we see Thieriot being treated with prejudice by the locals and a scene where he is bullied and beaten up, which seems set to become part of a standard arc where Jennifer Lawrence falls in love with the strange loner whose sensitivity only she can see.

-In the director’s chair is relative newcomer Mark Tonderai, a British tv director who had previously made the road movie psycho-thriller Hush (2008).
-Tonderai has subsequently disappeared into directing tv, although he did co-write Day of the Dead: Bloodline (2018), before returning to direct the voodoo film Spell (2020).
+In the director’s chair is relative newcomer Mark Tonderai, a British tv director who had previously made the halfway reasonable road movie psycho-thriller Hush (2008).
+Tonderai has subsequently disappeared into directing tv, although he did subsequently co-write Day of the Dead: Bloodline (2018), before returning to direct the voodoo film Spell (2020).
 The film was originally to be directed by Jonathan Mostow, director of Beverly Hills Body$natchers (1989), Breakdown (1997), U-571 (2000), Terminator 3: Rise of the Machines (2003) and Surrogates (2009), who takes a story credit on the finished film.